 Baskets: Masterpieces of Japanese Bamboo Art 1850-2015 by Joe Earle, with photography by Bertrand Stark, 2017

 This authoritative catalog features 323 works from the Naej Collection, which is especially strong in works by leading artists from 1850 to 1950, when great craft dynasties were established and first Osaka and then Tokyo emerged as major centers of artistic basketry.
-The catalog breaks new ground by combining dramatic photography with precious documentary information drawn from signatures and inscriptions, making it not merely the visual record of a great collection but the essential reference work for a developing field of connoisseurship.
+The catalog breaks new ground by combining dramatic photographs with a historical perspective.

 ueno masao / math. / site specific / v.s.o.p. / bamboo by Ueno Fusako, published by CREO Corporation, 2023

 This retrospective work of Ueno Masao, edited by his wife, is a definitive catalog of the artist’s bamboo and urushi works.
 As Janet Koplos writes, “In Ueno’s work one discovers simultaneously the familiarity of organic form and the comforting order of mathematical design.
 In every scale, his work gives evidence of process and describes repetitive movement – both of his hands in the making and of the viewers eyes in exploring the form.”
 This volume organizes Ueno’s work into four categories: math, with works aided by Ueno’s experience with architectural design with assistance of his computer; site specific large scale works; Very Special One Place Production (v.s.o.p.) works, created by “drawing out themes in a specific place”, and bamboo, which explores the very material he mastered.